anahern4ndez/Chat/README.md

  - To change status type: **'status newstatus'**
  - To see all users connected type: **'users'**
  - To see all the information of a user type: **'username'**
+ - To send a direct message with user id type: **'id userid yourmessage'**
  - To send a direct message type: **'username yourmessage'**
  - To see information type: **'info'**
  - To exit type: **'exit'**